MatthieuL78/mario_like/readme.md

 The methode I used is very different, but it's a good example to understand how to do the background scrolling.

+## class Map
+### Overview

+This class manages the background and the tilesets.
+We parse a JSON file to get the tileset.
+The mapping for tileset use a matrix to add each elements where it has to be.